 Since $\Delta \epsilon^0_{ec}$ is positive, this correction increases the effective threshold energy, reduces the effective Fermi energy, and thus reduces the rate of electron capture.

 The same correction is also applied to $\beta^-$-decay.
 In the case of $(A, Z) \rightarrow (A, Z+1)+e^-+\bar{\nu}_e$, change in the threshold $\Delta \epsilon^0_{bd}$ is given as

-which takes negative value and reduces the threshold energy.
-For $\beta^-$-decay, the decay rate is correlated to the number of unfilled states of electron in which the kinetic energy is between the threshold energy and the chemical potential, i.e., $\mu_e < \epsilon_e < \epsilon^0_{bd, eff}$.
-Therefore, the decrease of the effective threshold energy reduces the reaction rate of $\beta^-$-decay as well as electron capture.
+which takes a negative value and reduces the threshold energy.
+For $\beta^-$-decay, the decay rate is correlated to the number of unfilled electron states in which the kinetic energy is between the threshold energy and the chemical potential, i.e., $\mu_e < \epsilon_e < \epsilon^0_{bd, eff}$.
+Therefore, the decrease of the effective threshold energy reduces the rate of $\beta^-$-decay as well electron capture as mentioned above.